Poland in the Eurovision Song Contest 1994: At Eurovision

 Eurovision Song Contest 1994 took place at the Point Theatre in Dublin, Ireland, on 30 April 1994.

 The Eurovision Song Contest 1994 took place at the Point Theatre in Dublin, Ireland, on 30 April 1994.
 According to the Eurovision rules, the 25-country participant list for the contest was composed of: the winning country from the previous year's contest and host country Ireland, top placed 18 countries, other than the previous year's winner, from the previous year's contest and any eligible countries who didn't participate in 1993 contest.
 Poland was one of the eligible countries who didn't participate in 1993 contest, and thus were permitted to participate.
 Poland performed 24th at the 1994 contest, following Russia and preceding France.
-Eurovision Song Contest 1994 was televised in Poland on TVP with the commentary by Artur Orzech.

 The Polish performance featured Gorniak on stage wearing a short white dress and flat-heeled shoes.
 During the performance, Edyta was joined by three backing vocalists: Alicja Borkowska, Pauline Bolger and Robin Grant.
 After the voting concluded, Poland scored 166 points, including five sets of highest score of 12 points, from Austria, Estonia, France, Lithuania and United Kingdom; and placed 2nd.
-This is, as of 2022, Poland's best placing in its competitive history, and the nation's first and only finish in top 5.
+This, as of 2026, remains Poland's best placing in its competitive history, and the nation's first and only finish in top 5.

+The contest was broadcast on TVP1, with commentary by Artur Orzech.